2betafactor/performance-reviews-software/src/content/posts/2021-06-03-what-is-annual-income.md

 ---
 template: blog-post
-title: what is annual income?
+title: What is annual income?
+The real definition
 slug: /what-is-annual-income/
 date: 2021-06-03 14:04
 description: Annual income is the total value of income earned during a